iotaledger/wasp/documentation/docs/guide/example_projects/fair_roulette.md

 Lets take a look into three parts of this service to make this more clear.

-##### placeBetOn-ledger
+##### PlaceBetOnLedger

-The [placeBetOn-ledger](https://github.com/boxfish-studio/wasp/blob/feat/roulette_poc_ui/contracts/rust/fairroulette/frontend/src/lib/fairroulette_client/fair_roulette_service.ts#L144) function is responsible to send an On Ledger bet requests.
+The [placeBetOnLedger](https://github.com/boxfish-studio/wasp/blob/feat/roulette_poc_ui/contracts/rust/fairroulette/frontend/src/lib/fairroulette_client/fair_roulette_service.ts#L144) function is responsible to send an On Ledger bet requests.
 It constructs a simple IOn-ledger object  containing:

 * the smart contract id: `fairroulette`
 * the function to invoke: `placeBet`